 Since we’re evolved to consume optical information almost involuntarily, graphic design is paramount.
 It’s the vehicle that drives your message home: think wheels, not hubcaps.

-Ultimately, design is more than graphic content.
+Design is also more than graphic content.
 It is the interplay of images and words, or the convergence of a message’s contents with its method of delivery: this is what it means to “design at the intersection.”

-If you have a project that needs a good visual component, please feel free to contact me.
+If you have a project that needs a great visual component to compliment your marketing message, please feel free to contact me.